mrchughes/solid-oidc-provider/POSTMAN_GUIDE.md

 - `base_url` - The base URL for the service
 - `webid` - A test WebID
 - `access_token` - A valid access token
+- `client_id` - The client ID for OIDC flow
+- `client_secret` - The client secret for OIDC flow
+- `redirect_uri` - The redirect URI for OIDC flow
 - `vc_example_jsonld` - Example VC in JSON-LD format
 - `vc_example_turtle` - Example VC in Turtle format

+## Pre-request and Post-response Scripts

+Each request in the collection includes pre-request and post-response (test) scripts that:

+### Pre-request Scripts
+- Set up environment variables required for the request
+- Generate random data when needed
+- Prepare request body parameters
+- Handle authentication logic
+- Log important information for debugging

+### Post-response (Test) Scripts
+- Validate HTTP response codes
+- Check response body structure and required fields
+- Verify content types
+- Validate OIDC/VC-specific requirements
+- Store response data in environment variables for subsequent requests
+- Provide detailed test failure messages

+**Important**:
+- Pre-request scripts are executed before the request is sent
+- Post-response (test) scripts are executed after the response is received
+- Both scripts can access and modify environment variables

+## OIDC Flow Testing

+The Solid OIDC Provider collection includes tests that validate the entire OIDC flow:

+1. OIDC Discovery (OpenID Configuration)
+2. JWKS Endpoint
+3. Client Registration
+4. User Registration
+5. User Login
+6. Authorization Code Flow
+7. Token Exchange
+8. UserInfo Endpoint

+These tests ensure that the OIDC provider is compliant with the Solid OIDC specification.

 ## Collaboration Workflow